HeliosLang/compiler/README.md

 ## Plutus-Light details

 ### Syntax
-Plutus-Light has a C-like syntax, heavily inspired by Golang.
+Plutus-Light has a C-like syntax.
 A function body is a single expression.
 There are no statements, and consequently no `return` statements.

 `=` combined with `;` is a ternary operator. `x = upstream; downstream...` is syntactic sugar for `func(x){downstream...}(upstream)`.